 Weismann’s theory posits that overtime we wear out from using our bodies.
 While this theory is intuitively appealing, we are not cars that break down over time.
 Our bodies are regenerative, restorative machines.

 We’re more like a car, with a mechanic driving it, and endless amounts of spare parts and tools.
-This analogy holds true given that we’re using a high-octane fuel and not filling ourselves with low quality sources of energy like PUFAs.
+This analogy holds true given that we’re using a high-octane fuel and not filling ourselves with low quality sources of energy, like PUFAs.

 Pearl’s rate of living theory proposes that the faster the metabolism, the shorter the lifespan.
 Again, this is intuitive, especially when we look at the very slow metabolisms of animals like crocodiles or giant tortoises.
-These animals can live well beyond 100 years old and can go for several months without eating.
+These animals can live well beyond 100 years old and go for several months without eating.

-However, this theory has been widely disproven across all different types of organisms.
+Even though it’s intuitive, this theory has been widely disproven across all different types of organisms.